mrcsrsch/mrcsrsch-mrcsrsch.github.io/_pages/portfolio.md

 {% include base_path %}

+# Non-academic projects
+{% for post in site.portfolio %}
+  {% include archive-single.html %}
+{% endfor %}

+# Academic projects
 Working paper versions and replication packages are available in the linked detailed project descriptions.

-# Research projects
 {% for post in site.research %}
-  {% include archive-single.html %}
-{% endfor %}

-# Other projects
-{% for post in site.portfolio %}
   {% include archive-single.html %}
 {% endfor %}